themodulecollective/OGraph/README.md

 This module is the ongoing process of providing simpler solutions to common tasks within Graph or adding functionality that doesn't currenlty exist in Microsoft.Graph Powershell SDK.
 Its intended as a companion module to Microsoft.Graph and in many ways relies on it.

-For example, Invoke-GraphRequest offers a better experience than Invoke-Restmethod when making the API call.
+For example, Invoke-MgGraphRequest offers a better experience than Invoke-Restmethod when making the API call.
 And Connect-MGgraph is great if you already have a token or can use your credentials to authenticate.
 But I created Connect-OGGraph to allow users to get a new token from an Azure AD application using your access secret or certificate thumbprint and then run the Get-MgGraph function with that token.
 The example below gets a new token from the application and authenticates to graph within the same function.

 ```
 Connect-OGGraph -ApplicationID f3857fc2-d4a5-1427-8f4c-2bdcd0cd9a2d -TenantID 27f1409e-4f28-4115-8ef5-71058ab01821 -AccessSecret Rb4324~JBiAJclWeG1W239CPgKHlChi9l0423jjdg~